Jelsik/DataVisFinalProject-Pentagon/README.md

 ##### Table 1.
 VIF Values
 <img width="300" alt="Screen Shot 2023-02-19 at 5 41 02 PM" src="https://user-images.githubusercontent.com/26927158/219982550-aa3d829f-46cf-4821-98a7-1e867711aa68.png">

-The Inflation Factor of Variance (VIF) measures the severity of multicollinearity in regression analysis Regression Analysis Regression analysis is a set of statistical methods used to estimate the relationships between one dependent variable and one or more independent variables.
+The Inflation Factor of Variance (VIF) measures the severity of multicollinearity in regression analysis is a set of statistical methods used to estimate the relationships between one dependent variable and one or more independent variables.
 It can be used to evaluate the strength of the relationship between variables and to model the future relationship between them. .
 It is a statistical concept that indicates the increase in the variance of a regression coefficient as a result of linearity.
 In logistic regression, if the VIF values of the variables are higher than 10, it will cause a multicollinearity problem.
 Therefore, in the second stage of this model, those with a VIF value of more than 10 will be removed from the model.

 ##### Table 2.
 Logistic Regression Model
 <img width="600" alt="Screen Shot 2023-02-19 at 5 41 15 PM" src="https://user-images.githubusercontent.com/26927158/219982557-f737c43d-5775-4460-9214-b6806982345f.png">